michael840101/minGhung/README.md

 # minGhung
 min ghung sushi website with online ordering integration planed

-welcome for the ideas and contributions  thanks
+Welcome for the ideas and contributions,  Thanks